opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 In centerline mode a single vector with a variable thickness is generated for each line in the drawing.
-This means that the converted drawing can be edited like vector-based drawings made directly in Toonz, for example you can change the bend of a vector with the Pinch tool ( |Toonz71_079| ) or with the Control Point Editor tool and the thickness with the Pump tool (
+This means that the converted drawing can be edited like vector-based drawings made directly in OpenToonz, for example you can change the bend of a vector with the Pinch tool ( |Toonz71_079| ) or with the Control Point Editor tool and the thickness with the Pump tool (

  |Toonz71_080| ).